Triple Chocolate Pumpkin Tart Recipe

 - White chocolate – yes, white chocolate is sweet and rich and works really well with the pumpkin flavor.

-- Dark Chocolate – You can play with the percentage of the dark chocolate based on how sweet you want this tart.
-I used dark chocolate at 70% this time.
-The first time I made it, I used 90% cocoa and the kids didn’t quite like the second layer but the 70% worked just right for us all this time.
+- Dark Chocolate – You can adjust the percentage of dark chocolate depending on how sweet you want this tart.
+I used 70% dark chocolate this time.
+The first time I made it, I used 90% cocoa, and the kids didn’t quite like the second layer, but the 70% worked just right for us all this time.

 - Preheat the oven to 375°F / 190°C / Gas Mark 5.